ArieHein/terraform-train/azure/TF1/readme.md

 ## Web App

-A Web App is the managed version of a web server.
+A Web App is a managed version of a web server.

 ```terraform
 # Provision a Windows Web App to host our code